deepin-community/fontforge/doc/sphinx/scripting/scripting-alpha.rst

 .. function:: MoveReference(delta-x,delta-y,[refname/ref-unicode]+)

-   References may be identified either by a string containing the name of the glyph being refered to, or an integer containing the unicode code point of the glyph being refered to, there may be an arbetrary (positive) number of references specified.
+   References may be identified either by a string containing the name of the glyph being referred to, or an integer containing the unicode code point of the glyph being referred to, there may be an arbetrary (positive) number of references specified.
 Each selected glyph will be searched for references that match the name/unicode-values given, all references found will be moved by the specified offsets.